-As plans took shape for administering the new University of Chicago, Mrs. Palmer told me about what was involved and said that she wished me to assist in organizing the life of the women students and be a full member of the Faculty.
-When the offer came from President Harper, it was to be assistant professor of sanitary science and dean (of women) in the University Colleges.
-I was to teach the subjects in which I had prepared myself and had had experience;

-but, as there was to be no domestic science department in the University, my courses were to be included in the Department of Social Science (later Sociology).
-Then came one of the most gratifying experiences of my life, a letter of welcome from Professor A. W. Small, head of the department, written in his characteristically cordial manner and without a trace of condescension or irritation because this strange young woman, with her, at that time, non-academic subject, had been administered into his Department.
-I was given full recognition, even to being named as one of the board of editors of the Journal of Sociology, when it was established.
+As plans took shape for administering the new University of Chicago, Mrs. Palmer told me about what was involved and said that she wished me to assist in organizing the life of the women students and be a full member of the faculty.
+When the offer came adr Southerte actal brancheters an . seelfed water the from President Harper it was to be assistant professor of sanitary science and dean (of women) in the University Colleges.
+I was to teach the subjects in which I had prepared myself and had had experience but, as there was to be no domestic science department in the University, my courses were to be included in the department of social science (later sociology).
+Then came one of the most gratifying experiences of my life, a letter of welcome from Professor A. W. Small, head of the department, written in his characteristically cordial manner and without a trace of condescension or irritation because this strange young woman, with her, at that time, non-academic subject, had been administered into his department.
+I was given full recognition, even to being named as one of the board of editors of the Journal of Sociology when it was established.

-In the meantime, my friend, Alice Peloubet, had married Professor L. M. Norton; and, on her husband's death, leaving her with five young children, she had begun teaching.
-She met with such great success that when, with the financial support and intelligent co-operation of Mrs. Emmons Blaine, Colonel Francis W. Parker left the Cook County Normal School in 1900 to organize the Chicago Institute, he selected Mrs. Norton to be a member of the faculty.
+In the meantime, my friend, Alice Pelonbet, had married Professor L. M. Norton and, on her husband's death, leaving her with five young children, she had begun teaching.
+She met with so great success that when, with the financial support and intelligent cooperation of Mrs. Emmons Blaine, Col. Francis W. Parker left the Cook County Normal School in 1900 to organize the Chicago Institute, he selected Mrs. Norton to be a member of the faculty.
 She spent a year in further preparation for this special work.

-Meanwhile there had been much discussion throughout the East as to the proper term to apply to the range of subjects connected with the activities of the home.
-A group of actively interested persons, meeting at Lake Placid in September, 1899, agreed to discard the various terms which had been in use, and to adopt the term "home economics."
-When the University established the School of Education, of which the Chicago Institute was a constituent part, Mrs. Norton continued her teaching under the general term of home economics and offered courses in 1901-2.
+In the Meantime, there had been much discussion throughout the East as to the proper term to apply to the range of subjects connected with the activities of the home.
+A group of actively interested persons meeting at Lake Placid in September, 1899, agreed to discard the various terms which had been in use stead - Description of the state of the stat alleger in the terms of the second se -4- and adopt the term Home Economics.
+When the University established the School of Education of which the Chicago Institute was a constituent part, Mrs. Norton continued her teaching under the general term of home economics and offered courses in 1901-1902.

 Early in 1902, I submitted to President Harper a plan for a department of household technology, choosing the term on the analogy of departments in other fields.
-I proposed an increased staff of instructors, laboratory facilities, enlarged equipment, a practice house, a fellowship and scholarships, and possibly a journal.
-President Harper stated that he thought "the plan a strong one"; but, as so often in those days when the University's enterprises were outrunning the limits of its purse, a compromise had to be made on the ground that no extra funds were available.
+I proposed an increased staff of instructors, laboratory facilities, enlarged equipment, a practice house, a fellowship and scholarships.
+President Harper stated that he thought "the plan a strong one," but, as so often in those days when the University's enterprises were outrunning the limits of its purse, a compromise had to be made on the ground that no extra funds were available.
 We then issued a bulletin on Courses in Household Technology and Related Subjects.
 The opening statement read:

 The University of Chicago offers special courses dealing with the problems of the home and the household.
 The instruction is intended to give men and women, as a means of liberal culture, a general view of the place of the household in society, to train men and women for the rational and scientific administration of the home as a social unit, and to prepare teachers.
-Fundamental courses in physics, chemistry, physiology, bacteriology, political economy, and the study of society are given.
+Fundamental courses in physics, chemistry, physiology, bacteriology, political economy and the study of society are given.